CharlottaG/Secret-message-mastermind/README.md

 ## Error handling
-The user input with the geussed code is validated for:
+The user input with the guessed code is validated for:
   - not beeing empty
   - 4 digits, not less nor more
   - no repetition of digits